Skip to Content

 Where is Chachapoyas?

-Tucked into the cloud forest of the Amazonas Region, 650 kilometres northeast of Lima, Chachapoyas is a small town that’s rising out of obscurity to become a firm spot on the tourist circuit.
+Tucked into the cloud forest of the Amazonas Region, 650 kilometers northeast of Lima, Chachapoyas is a small town that’s rising out of obscurity to become a firm spot on the tourist circuit.

-The of life of the Chachapoya people was completely different to all other Peruvian cultures and their old homeland has grown in popularity among tourists because of the variety and beauty of what lies in the surrounding hills.
+The life of the Chachapoya people was completely different from all other Peruvian cultures and their old homeland has grown in popularity among tourists because of the variety and beauty of what lies in the surrounding hills.

 However, visiting the attractions beyond the town and into the surrounding valleys requires a number of day trips, so it’s definitely worth adding a good few days in Chachapoyas to your Peru travel itinerary in order to fully experience the region.